 Due to the higher risk of eye complications, the recovery time for people with pre-existing eye conditions can be longer.

 They often have to be more cautious while in recovery.
 And if complications do develop, this can obviously slow down recovery even further.

 Fortunately, the majority of serious complications can be treated quickly and easily before they advance with medication or corrective surgery.

-Is There is an Age Limit for Cataract Surgery?
+Is There an Age Limit for Cataract Surgery?

-Although cataract surgery recovery time varies according to different ages, that doesn’t mean older people will always take longer to heal than younger.
+Although recovery varies according to different ages, that doesn’t mean older people will always take longer to heal than younger.

 It depends on the individual as everyone’s bodies heal at different rates.
 That’s why age isn’t necessarily the factor that will affect the outcome of your surgery.